jkillingsworth/ripple-tool/README.md

 ## Overview

-This is a tool for connecting to the [Ripple](https://ripple.com/) payment network.
+This is a tool for connecting to nodes on the [Ripple](https://ripple.com/) network.